Huda Changes The Game

 Another Huda Beauty objective independent of content creation and product distribution is her mission to build up other people just starting out in the beauty industry.

-Tie your brand to a higher cause that you can continue to honor well after you have hit a monetary platform.
+Takeaway: Tie your brand to a higher cause that you honor well after you have acquired a monetary platform.

 Build and Create